ForestAdmin/documentation/reference-guide/smart-component.md

 ### Creating a link to another page

 In this section, you will learn how to create a link to the details of a record, to another collection or to another workspace.
-There is multiple way to handle the transition to another page, if you want to do some actions when clicking on a button then redirect to somewhere else, then the best options for you is to do it in your component javascript file.
+There are multiple ways to handle the transition to another page, if you want to do some actions when clicking on a button and then redirecting to somewhere else, then the best option for you is to do it in your component javascript file.

 {% code title="component.js" %}

 ```javascript
 import Component from '@glimmer/component';
 import { inject as service } from '@ember/service';